owlbarn/tutorial/book/algodiff/README.md

 More importantly, the algorithmic differentiation is core module in many modern deep neural libraries such as PyTorch.
 The neural network module in Owl benefit a lot from our solid AD module.
 We will elaborate these aspects in the following chapters.
 Stay tuned!

+## Implementation: A Simple AD Engine

+### Native Implementation

+A most simple one, `toy_forward`, `toy_reverse`, support only small number of operators.

+### Updated Implementations

+2-3 times of updates

+## Implementing Algorithmic Differentiation in Owl

+### Design

+The structure of main engine: recursive, node, module, etc.

+### Advanced feature: Lazy Evaluation

+### Advanced feature: Extend AD module

+"There is no spoon"

 ## References